espressif/esp-idf/examples/wifi/power_save/README.md

 Power save mode only works in sta mode.

 * No power save: This is default mode.
-And the esp32 will work at full speed.
+And the esp32 will work with full power.

-* modem sleep: If you set power save mode as modem sleep, after connected to AP about 10s, esp32 will wake up and sleep periodically.
-When it sleeps, the current will be much lower than it works.
+* modem sleep: If you set power save mode as modem sleep, 10s later after connecting to AP, esp32 will wake up and sleep(turn off RF and PHY) periodically.

 * others: not supported yet.